-Q How do I know if they visit my garden?
+Q How do I know if badgers visit my garden?

 A Adult badgers are about 75cm long, with a short tail, a black-and-white-striped face and grey body.
 However, you are more likely to see signs of their presence than the badgers themselves as they are very shy and almost entirely nocturnal.
 Look along the boundaries for well-worn trails, or for long, black-and-white hairs caught on fences.

-Q What damage do they do in the garden?
+Q What damage do badgers do in the garden?

 A Badgers dig holes to catch earthworms and grubs and both are partial to fruit.
 They will also dig for tap roots and tubers including carrots and potatoes, and are fond of sweetcorn.
 If their sett is nearby, they may strip foliage for bedding.

 Caption: Badgers are partial to sweetcorn

 A If badgers have only recently started using your garden, try to make it less attractive to them.
 Block entrance holes to the garden; remove temptations such as food put out for pets or other wildlife; and avoid animal-product fertilisers such as bonemeal.

 A It’s worth experimenting with repellents as they can be effective.
 For best results treat the areas where the animals enter the garden.
 Repeat if necessary after 10 days.

 Q What about fencing to keep out badgers?

 A Badgers are strong diggers so will simply tunnel under most forms of fence.
 However, electric fencing has proved effective round vegetable plots.
 You need to use two strands of wire placed 7.5cm and 20cm above the ground.
 The fence must be kept entirely free of vegetation, which would earth it, and be checked regularly.
 Electric fencing is available from agricultural suppliers.
 For more advice on installation and use, contact the RSPCA.